 Having the reputation of being the deadliest snake in Africa, the black mamba is not only fast, but strikes repeatedly, when cornered.
 Black mambas are the second largest venomous snake in the world.
 Can you guess the first?
+If you guessed the king cobra, you’re correct.
 Black mambas take up residence in southern and eastern Africa and prefer moderately dry environments like rocky outcrops, light woodland, scrub, and semi-arid savannas.
 These snakes are nothing to be trifled with as their venom is quite potent and can cause death without a quickly delivered antivenom.
 Mambas are listed as Least Concern by the IUCN.
-Answer to that question earlier: It’s the king cobra.

 First the Stats…

 Scientific name: Dendroaspis polylepis